Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: K unneth and twisted K unneth theorems

 that sends $f$ to $f^{1|0;0}(e_L\otimes e_{L'})$ is a quasi-isomorphism.
 Recall we denote this map by $\gamma_{L,L'}$.
 Therefore, given Lagrangian branes $L_0''=L_0\times_\phi L_0'\subset\wh{T_\phi}$ and $L_1''=L_1\times_\phi L_1'\subset\wh{T_\phi}$, we have a diagram

 where $\Gamma$ is the composition.
 Showing $\fM$ is a quasi-isomorphism is equivalent to showing $\Gamma$ is a quasi-isomorphism, and the latter follows from a geometric description of $\Gamma$.
 For simplicity in labeling, consider the untwisted case (i.e. $\phi=1_M$).
 Cohomological units for $CW(L_0,L_0)$ and $CW(L_0',L_0')$ can be obtained by counting rigid pseudo-holomorphic discs with one output marking point and with boundary condition given by $L_0$, resp. $L_0'$ (see \cite[Section (8c)]{seidelbook}).
-Hence, a schematic picture for the composition is as in Figure \ref{figure:shortquiltcompose}.
+Hence, a schematic picture for the maps in (\ref{eq:gammacompose}) is as in Figure \ref{figure:quiltprecompose} and a picture for the composition $\Gamma$ is as in Figure \ref{figure:shortquiltcompose}.
 More precisely, one would need to fold the quilt before composing (since, we choose Floer data on the folded strip).
 The green asterisks are auxiliary unconstrained points that rigidify the discs, and the marking on the middle seam is the input from $CW(L_0'',L_1'')$.
 After folding and gluing, $\Gamma$ looks like Figure \ref{figure:shortfoldedcompose}.
 As before, the purpose of the green asterisk is to stabilize the surface.
 Figure \ref{figure:shortfoldedcompose} is equivalent to count of rigid strips with Floer data used in definition of $\cW^2(T_\phi)$ on the input, and split type product data on the output.
 Hence, this is a continuation map, and it is a quasi-isomorphism.
-An explicit quasi-inverse can be defined using the same count of pseudo-holomorphic strips with types of Floer data reversed on incoming and outgoing ends.
+An explicit quasi-inverse can be defined using the same count of pseudo-holomorphic strips with types of Floer data reversed on the incoming and outgoing ends.